dasrajdeep/sigpact/app/styles/readme.txt

 Contains all stylesheets defined by the user.
+Any stylsheet created outside this folder will need to be registered.